Ida May Fuller

-Ida May Fuller (September 6, 1874 – January 31, 1975) was a Vermont schoolteacher and legal secretary.
-She was most notable as the first beneficiary of recurring monthly Social Security payments.
+Ida May Fuller (September 6, 1874 – January 31, 1975) was a Vermont schoolteacher and legal secretary, who was the first beneficiary of recurring monthly Social Security payments.

 Early life

 Fuller was born at her family's Jewell Brook Road farm in Ludlow, Vermont, on September 6, 1874, the daughter of Henry W. Fuller and Laura (Haven) Fuller.
 Fuller's family traced its American roots to Mayflower passengers Samuel and Edward Fuller, and to Peregrine White, the first child born in America to English Pilgrim parents, in 1620.
 She attended school in Ludlow and graduated from Black River Academy, where her contemporaries at the academy included Calvin Coolidge.
 After her graduation, Fuller became a schoolteacher in Ludlow.
 In 1903 and 1904, Fuller was a student in the business college course at the Pernin Institute of Shorthand and Bookkeeping in Boston.
 (Note: The Pernin method was a shorthand style developed by Helen M. Pernin (d.
 1905) of Detroit.
 Schools that taught Pernin shorthand and other business courses were established in many American cities during the late 19th and early 20th centuries.)